top of page

 Being open and candid demonstrates caring and respect, creating safety within the relationship for uncomfortable conversations.
 Regardless of leadership level or amount of experience, all leaders struggle with the tension of being vulnerable or not.

-In difficult conversations, others want to know you care.
-But concerns about managing perceptions often derail leaders from showing vulnerability in the workplace.
-And when leaders are guarded in difficult conversations, it promotes distrust.
+Others want to know you care in difficult conversations.
+However, concerns about managing perceptions often derail leaders from showing vulnerability in the workplace.
+Guarding in difficult conversations promotes distrust.

 “People don't care how much you know until they know how much you care” Theodore Roosevelt

 Although leaders are expected to convey an image of competence, confidence, and power, followers already know you are not perfect.
-Being vulnerable as a leader in difficult conversations requires courage.
+Being vulnerable as a leader under challenging conversations requires courage.
 Vulnerability involves the willingness to take risks that might end in failure or create the best of what might be in the organization.

 The following short video from Simon Sinek expands on the tension leaders face and how to show vulnerability in the workplace as a leader.